amballa/Lambda-Project/index.md

 - If there is indeed a causal relationship, the direction of causality is not obvious.
 Do popular science-fiction and alien-themed movies generate more sightings or could it be that increased sightings generate public interest which inspires movie producers to make more alien-themed movies?

-Similar analyses have been done by other data science enthusiasts but this one shows that even after accounting for population numbers, the relationship between UFO sightings and the box office performance of Sci-Fi movies is still statistically signficant!
+Similar analyses have been done by other data science enthusiasts but this one shows that even after accounting for population numbers, the relationship between UFO sightings and the box office performance of Sci-Fi movies is still statistically significant!